-Traditionally the bush in the best roan antelope hunting areas is rather dense during our summer months from November to April.
-From June to August the grass starts to recede rather quickly and during September and October the daily temperatures start rising while the bush recedes to a minimum.
+Traditionally the bush is rather dense during our summer months from November to April.
+From June to August the bush starts to recede rather quickly.
+During September and October the daily temperatures start rising while the bush recedes to a minimum.

 The best time of year to hunt roan antelope in South Africa is:

 - roan antelope rut roughly during the second week of April till about the second week in May (give or take a few days)